 Preparing Mulch and Compost

-Don’t leave the garden bare; you’ll need plenty of mulch and compost to get you through the winter.
-If you haven’t started yet, a DIY compost pile is a simple weekend effort that will yield excellent returns.
+If you haven’t created one already, a DIY compost pile is a simple weekend effort that will yield excellent returns.
 Add organic materials like rotted vegetables, plant scraps, and leaves to create a mulch pile that can be used as compost at a later date.
-By the time the last of the harvest is out of the garden, your compost pile and leaf mulch will be ready and waiting to feed the growing spaces until next year.
+By the time the last of the harvest is gone from your garden, your compost and mulch will be ready to spread, enhancing the growing spaces for next year.

 Maintaining Shrubs and Trees

-If you have shrubs, trees, or other perennials, they’re ready for some TLC at the end of this month.
-Don’t deadhead or fertilize anything that won’t make it through the cold months ahead – now isn’t the time to encourage growth.
-Instead, simply prune them back as needed once the blooms are over.
+If you have shrubs, trees, or other perennials, it's TLC time!
+Don’t deadhead or fertilize anything that won’t make it through the cold months ahead, as now is not the time to encourage new growth.
+Instead, simply prune them back, as needed, once the blooms are over.
 For shrubs and trees that are still going strong, provide deep drinks of water, especially in hot climates.
 August's sun will evaporate any light watering efforts, leaving little benefit to the plant.